BattleDemon/IT-Journal-App/README.md

 ### What are Diary and Journalling Apps

 ### Core Features
-Text entry
+Text Editor:
+A simple text editor maybe with complex abilities such as font changing color and highlighting z

-Save and Load
+Save and Load:

+Record Information on Entries:

-### What Additional Features I Will Add
+### What Additional Features I Will Ad
 Calendar View: Able to view entries by a calendar where days with an entrie are highlighted and selectable to view.

 Search functionality: Able to search based on day entrie name and entry tag